The 5 Best Nikon FM10 Lenses

 Nikon FM10 Zoom Lenses

-Before cameras had autofocus, in the early 1980s, there were several lenses built by third-party manufacturers that were optically superior to Nikkor lenses.
+In the early 1980’s, before cameras had autofocus, there were a small number of lenses made by third-party manufacturers that performed better than Nikkor lenses.

-Some of these lenses were released with the Vivitar brand name.
-Lenses that have the Vivitar Series 1 branding will have outstanding optics..
+A large number of these lenses would be released with the Vivitar brand name.
+Any lens that has the Vivitar Series 1 branding on it is going to have excellent optics.

 Vivitar Series 1 70-210mm f/3.5